On and Off The Court – Chronological Order

 Replaced: David Johnson

-Previous Position: Washtenaw County Circuit Judge
+Previous Position: Washtenaw County Circuit Judge.

-Reason Leaving: Became 4th Circuit Judge
+Reason Leaving: Became 4th Circuit Judge.

-Party Affiliation: Whig
+Party Nomination: Whig

 1858 Reorganization of the Michigan Supreme Court Providing for a Bench of One Chief Justice and Three Associate Justices.
 Elected for Eight-Year Terms.